Akilah Nehanda Is The Best Muslim Rapper From Houston We've Ever Heard

 Really what made me actually take it more seriously was out of frustration with what I hear out.
 Everything that’s out is not representative of who I am.
 I can’t depend on the people on the radio to… I guess you could say represent how I feel.
 The only person who can do that is me.
 I have to be able to be the change that I wanna see.
 That’s what made me be like, “Okay, I need to take this serious because there’s a lot of people like me who aren’t bein’ represented.”

-And when you started, was Islam a part of it or was it something where you started creating and then realized you’d opened up another outlet to talk about that?
+And when you started, was Islam a part of it or was it something where you started creating and then realised you’d opened up another outlet to talk about that?

-I just started makin’ music, with the purpose of inspiration, and then, like you said, I just start realizing, “You know what?
+I just started makin’ music, with the purpose of inspiration, and then, like you said, I just start realising, “You know what?
 This can be bigger than what I’m makin’ it.
 I can make this bigger.”
-And I think—I try to think big, so I’m always like… the influence of Michael Jackson, that’s what we need, you know? [laughs] You know how big he was?
+And I think — I try to think big, so I’m always like… the influence of Michael Jackson, that’s what we need, you know? [laughs] You know how big he was?
 This message deserves that type of impact on the world.

 But then you gotta kind of reconcile that with wanting it to be big and compromising it to make it big.